 SEVERE THUNDERSTORM WATCH

-A severe thunderstorm watch issued for the northern part of WBRZ Viewing Area
+A severe thunderstorm watch issued for areas north of I-12 in WBRZ Viewing Area.

-The National Weather Service has issued a severe thunderstorm watch for Amite, Pike, and Wilkinson counties until 9:00PM.
+The National Weather Service has issued a severe thunderstorm watch for Pointe Coupee, W. Feliciana, E. Feliciana, St. Helena, E. Baton Rouge, W. Baton Rouge, and Livingston parishes, and Amite, Pike, and Wilkinson counties until 12:00AM.

 A SEVERE THUNDERSTORM WATCH means conditions may develop that lead to severe thunderstorms in and near the watch area, it does not mean that they will occur.
 Severe thunderstorms can have winds excess 58mph or hail that is one inch in diameter or larger.
 Severe thunderstorms can produce flash flooding and tornadoes.
 For more on severe thunderstorm safety, CLICK HERE.